9 Things to Avoid When Managing Social Media for a Brand

 Some common UGC mistakes include:

 • Not checking contest entries or open submissions.
-You might end up with offensive or off-topic stuff tied to your brand.
+You might end up with offensive or off-topic submissions tied to your brand.

 • Skipping hashtag monitoring.
-If you’re not watching your branded tags, things can go south fast with negative or weird posts slipping in.
+If you’re not watching your branded tags, things can go south fast if negative or offensive posts slip in.

 • Letting the internet take the wheel.
 Trolls and pranksters love turning campaigns into a joke if there aren’t clear guardrails.